sunghwansyoon/is477/StatusReport.md

 ### Timeline

-* {Completed}~~1.) **Data collection and acquisition (10/06)**: Sean has selected the two datasets that are chosen for the course of the project.
+* {Completed}~~1.) **Data Collection and Acquisition (10/06)**: Sean has selected the two datasets that are chosen for the course of the project.
 The primary datset will be Food Inspection where it describes the location of the resturaunt and when the inspection date took place.
 The secondary dataset will be 311 service Service Request where it gives the location of the where the request is.~~ Completed.

-* {Completed}~~2.) **Storage and organization (10/17)**: For our data project, we would use a relational database as our primary storage and organization strategy.
+* {Completed}~~2.) **Storage and Organization (10/17)**: For our data project, we would use a relational database as our primary storage and organization strategy.
 This will allow our data to be tabluar format and within a database management system, ideally SQL.
 For the organization side, we will define a schema that specifies the structure of the table, specifically having primary keys and foreign keys.
 On the storage side we will save everything to our github page to have easy acess while having different file forms to seperate data.~~

    When importing datasets from the City of Chicago, we imported subsets of the datasets due to the file sizes exceeding the computational power in the future steps.
    For further details on this, please check the 'Datasets' section above.